stfc/PSyclone/doc/user_guide/transformations.rst

 +--------------+---------------------------------------------+---------+

-Below is an example of an PSyclone script that uses an ``OCLTans`` with multiple InvokeSchedule and kernel-specific optimization options.
+Below is an example of a PSyclone script that uses an ``OCLTrans`` with multiple InvokeSchedule and kernel-specific optimization options.